 Here’s a challenge for you: look at the Clock Tower and try to figure out the time!
 Hehe!
 While you’re here, drop by at Schlossberg Biergarten (Beer Garden) or Aiola Upstairs café/restaurant for a drink/meal and fabulous views.

-3. Indulge in the colourful culinary scene
+3. Indulge in the food scene

+Graz is blessed with a hinterland that is marked by small-scale agriculture that delivers top-notch produce.
+The fifteen Styrian culinary regions supply Graz with meat, fish, fruit and vegetables; it’s no wonder that Graz is recognised as the Culinary Capital of Austria!
 For such a small city, the culinary scene sure is vibrant and varied, from centuries-old deli’s to street stalls, wine bars, cosy traditional restaurants and their contemporary cousins.
 Whatever you choose, you’ll be treated to terrific local food and wines!
 Here are some of my recommended restaurants, eateries and wine bars in Graz:

 Speisesaal (located in Hotel Wiesler, this gorgeous restaurant serves contemporary cuisine with a Middle Eastern touch).